 -“I freeze EVERYTHING to prevent food waste and save money, then find ways to creatively (and deliciously) repurpose it.
 Leftover chicken can be thrown into soups, leftover steak or pork can be made into chili, leftover rice can be frozen and later used for fried rice.
 The average family throws away $2200 a year in unused food, and I’m DETERMINED to keep that money in my pocket!-

-All Mom Does-Use bar soap.
+-All Mom Does-Use bar soap.
 Kids tend to pour out anything liquid.

 -Look for free programs in your community.
 We keep ourselves busy all week long and rarely have to pay for anything!
+Try going for a hike or spending time at a park.
+There’s a great resource here!

 -Kids eat toilet paper (at least I think they do because we go through A LOT!!).
 Modern Day Hippie Mama used to be Super Duper Hippie Mama who used to use family cloth.
 Ya.
 Cloth toilet paper.
 It’s not as bad as it sounds, and we saved about $20,000 in toilet paper that year, but I definitely opt for the disposable type of bottom wiping materials now.